Heat and Thermodynamics

-Thermodynamics is a branch of physics that studies heat and its transformation to mechanical energy.
-This field can be summarized with its laws.
-The first one called the “Zeroth Law” tackles the thermal equilibrium, which we have previously discussed in the above section.
+Thermodynamics is a branch of physics that studies heat and its transformation into mechanical energy.
+This field can be summarized by its laws.
+The first one, called the “Zeroth Law,” tackles the thermal equilibrium, which we discussed in the above section.
 We will focus on discussing the other laws of thermodynamics.

 ΔU = Q – W

 This means that the change in internal energy of a system is equal to the energy transferred to or from the system that counts as heat minus the energy transferred to or from the system as work.
 No energy has been lost; hence, energy is conserved.